 Can I come work at the office if I want to?

-No. Only essential staff should be in the office beginning March 16 at noon.
+No. Only on site staff should be in the office beginning March 16 at noon.
 Please contact your supervisor if you have questions or if you need something from the office to help you work remotely.
-System Offices leadership will reconsider this if we need to keep non-essential personnel away from the System Offices for an extended period of time.
+System Offices leadership will reconsider this if we need to keep all other personnel away from the System Offices for an extended period of time.

 How long will we be working remotely?